postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-publishing_public_docs.md

 ### Generating public documentation

-You can only publish documentation for collections that you created or for which you have write permissions.
+You can only publish documentation for collections that you've created or have write permissions.

 In your [collection's](/docs/postman/api_documentation/viewing_documentation){:target="_blank"} documentation page, click the **Publish** button at the top of the screen.